TheOafidian/etn/index.md

 ### 15/03/2022:
 The method for finding the UPLC data was improved to allow for nested directories.
 An error showed up and was traced to differences in regionality between used computers (lab vs DELPHI server).
 A date was printed in "%d.%b.%Y" format in German on the lab instrument, which was not recognized by the script on the server.
 The script was appended with the dateparser library to translate this format.

+### 17/03/2022:
+A button was styled in html and css to allow viewing the pdf from the batches dashboard.
+The code was tested on the sandbox server and a few bugs were fixed after testing.

+### 21/03/2022:
+Some of the images urls did not allow for viewing the UPLC chromatograms.
+This was due to a '#' in the filename which causes the url not to function properly.
+The '#'s were replaced by 'n's in the script before url generation to allow the chromatograms to be displayed.
+The way of merging the UPLC data with the batch data in pandas was also adapted to prevent duplication of batches.

+## 24/03/2022:
+The code was wrapped in some error handling to report different parts of the code where things could go awry.

+## Add inhouse IC data to pdf generation

+### 21/03/2022:
+The Ion Chromatography data was explored initially.
+The program used to process and export the IC data, Chromeleon, is the same as for the UPLC.
+This way a similar workflow could be set up to get the data exported to the server and read in by Delphi.

+Some settings needed to be changed on the Chromeleon software to allow a one-click export by the user.
+Structure of the saved runs was also copied to that of the UPLC data, for inner consistency.

+## 24/03/2022:
+A bash script was written to transfer the data exported to the backport in the server to a permanent place in the server.
+During transfer an '_ic' metatag is added to the filenames.

+Further preprocessing of the IC data was worked on in a jupyter notebook.

 [//]: # (Intermediate Evaluation Traineeship)